Leaking Septic Tank and Issues with Nitrate & Nitrite

 Environmental Evaluation of a Leaking Septic Tank

 The USEPA produces Maximum Contaminant Levels (MCLs) as a protective drinking water standard on the basis of human health risk and exposure.
 Nitrate and nitrite are part of the list of MCLs.
 In fact, when conducting a Phase I Environmental Site Assessment, septic tank releases are typically Recognizable Environmental Conditions (RECs), that warrant a Phase II Subsurface Investigation.
-And during the environmental due diligence process, MCLs apply as Phase 2 Environmental Screening Levels for groundwater test samples.
+During the environmental due diligence process, MCLs apply as Phase 2 Environmental Screening Levels for groundwater test samples.

 C8, PFAS, PFOS & PFOA Soil Contamination

-Additional chemicals of concerns relating to leaking septic tank contamination at industrial sites are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
+Additional chemicals of concern relating to leaking septic tank contamination at industrial sites are perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
 These substances have an 8-carbon chain structure.
 Thus, they refer to as C8, and are within the family of perfluoroalkyl and polyfluoroalkyl substances (PFAS).
 C8 chemical contamination from industrial septic tanks and clarifiers can be a major problem because the substance can migrate through soil and groundwater, and is very difficult to break down.

 Leaking Septic Tank in Industrial or Commercial Properties

-At industrial sites, nitrate, nitrite and C8 may not be the only chemicals of concern impacting the subsurface.
+At industrial sites, nitrate, nitrite, and C8 may not be the only chemicals of concern impacting the subsurface.
 Historical land uses of industrial properties usually include dumping hazardous chemical wastes into the onsite sewage system.
 For instance, waste oil and solvent, or painting dust particles.
 In such cases, a leaking septic tank serves as a pathway for various contaminants to reach soil and groundwater once dumped on-site.

 Additional Information